inasafe/inasafe/docs/source/qgsinterface.rst

-Class: QgsInterface
+Module: qgsinterface
 ===================

-This page contains the documentation for the  Risk-In-A-Box code **QgsInterface** class.
+This page contains the documentation for the  Risk-In-A-Box code **qgsinterface** module.

-.. autoclass:: qgsinterface.QgisInterface
+.. automodule:: qgsinterface
       :members: